Tree Commission Reactivated and Refocused

 - Eric Ditmars: An avid outdoors man, Eric has spent his career focused on the natural environment.
 Currently superintendent of the Parks Department, he has also worked with Steuben County Park and the Indiana Department of Natural Resources (DNR).
 His desire is to educate and promote “what lies beyond everyone’s window.”

-- Jen Hathaway: Jen enjoys hiking, gardening and outdoor activities.
+- Jennifer Hathaway: Jen enjoys hiking, gardening and outdoor activities.
 Her non-profit and corporate background will be a great asset to the Tree Commission as we organize and prioritize our efforts.
+She is a recruiter for Parkview Health, where she recruits physician and APPs in Allen, DeKalb, Noble, Steuben and Kosciusko counties, as well as NW Ohio.
 She’s excited to be working with this team to improve the landscape of Auburn.

 - Bill Ward: Bill is a self-taught tree man.
 He learned about trees by reading field guides and has planted several trees on family properties.
 He wants to ensure trees being planted in Auburn are native and beneficial to the citizenry and local ecosystems.